UltraGene/UltraGene/doc/UserStory.md

-KC is an user.
-Who carrys his 23andME data.
-He is wondering, what's wrong with his gene sequence.
-However, he does not have porfessional background(brginner).
+User Story 1: KC, the Curious Individual
-Hence, we provide a tool for him to check wether he has any gene defect, and with direct score and kind interface.
+KC is an individual curious about his genetic makeup.
+He possesses his 23andMe data and is keen to understand the nuances of his gene sequence.
+However, his knowledge in this field is limited, as he is a beginner.
+Our tool offers him a user-friendly solution to identify potential genetic defects.
+It provides a clear, direct score and a kind, intuitive interface, empowering KC to gain insights into his genetic information without needing a professional background.

 Doc.Suse, he is a family doctor.
 He needs to explain their clinet's gene.
 Eventhough, they do have some background, but not so professional.